Best University Museums

 Why university museums

 University museums serve teaching and research alongside public display.
-Their collections often have remarkable depth in specialised areas — far beyond what public museum economics would justify — and admission is typically free.
+Their collections often have remarkable depth in specialised areas — far beyond what public museum economics would justify — and admission is typically free or very low cost.
+They accumulate holdings through donation, excavation, and bequest rather than through commercial acquisition, which means they frequently hold singular objects that would never survive on an open market.
+A university setting also means curators and scholars are often on site; some institutions offer access to study rooms or reserve collections on request.

 Ashmolean Museum, Oxford